joelshepherd/authz/README.md

 }

 if (authoriser(context, "write", object)) {
-  // User can perform write on this object
+  // user can perform write on this object
 }

 if (authoriser(context, "write", object, "name")) {
-  // User can perform write on this object's name field }
+  // user can perform write on this object's name field }
 ```